TuneDropLab/nuance/README.md

 ## Contributing

-Contributions are welcome.
-Please make sure to read the [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines.
+We welcome contributions to Nuance!
+If you'd like to contribute, please make sure to read the [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines.

 ## License

-This project is licensed under the MIT License.
-See [`LICENSE.md`](LICENSE.md) for more details.
+Nuance is licensed under the MIT License.
+For more details, see the [`LICENSE.md`](LICENSE.md) file.